Linear regression is a really simple but powerful way of making predictions. Looking to begin your machine learning journey? Start here 👊

 It would be a real downer if our machine could only make predictions based on the one dataset that we provided.

 So by splitting the data into a training set which we’ll use to a build our linear regression algorithm and a test set which we’ll test our algorithm on, we can make sure that the machine actually learned the correlations and didn’t just memorize them.
 Then we can apply the learnings to other data sets.

 In this DIY we have 30 observations, so in this case, a reasonable split for this data would be 20 for the training set and 10 for the test set.

 To split your data, add the following code to simple_linear_regression.py:

 # split your dataset into a training set and test set from sklearn.cross_validation import train_test_split X_train, X_test, y_train, y_test = train_test_split(X, y, test_size = 1/3, random_state = 0)

-Highlight and CTRL + ENTER / CMD + ENTER that thang.
+Highlight the code and CTRL + ENTER / CMD + ENTER.